-- 5. The Court preliminarily approved the settlement in this action on June 22, 2023.
+The Court preliminarily approved the settlement in this action on June 22, 2023.
 Dkt.
+705.

-705. - 6.
-This case was originally filed over seven (7) years ago on February 1, 2016.
+6. This case was originally filed over seven (7) years ago on February 1, 2016.
 Fact discovery lasted until April 5, 2019, with supplemental discovery obligations under Federal Rule of Civil Procedure 26(e) continuing thereafter.
 Plaintiffs and their experts analyzed over 750,000 pages of documents, which included extensive actuarial tables, policy-level data reflecting the historical credits and deductions to the account value of all Class Members' policies, and thousands of spreadsheets.
 In total, Plaintiffs issued 71 requests for production, 58 interrogatories, and 311 requests for admission.
-Plaintiffs engaged in myriad rounds of meet and confers with respect to these discovery requests, including extended negotiations over search terms, custodians, and other issues. - AXA did not respond to many key discovery requests without a fight and the meet and confer processes were extensive.
-To facilitate the meet and confer process, Class Counsel proposed an innovative procedure, which the Court adopted, where the parties would provide monthly status reports to the Court exhaustively describing the status of all discovery discussions and disputes the parties were having, whether ripe for Court review or not, and to flag for the Court the issues that were ripe for resolution by the Court.
-This procedure was an enormous undertaking, but also highly successful.
+Plaintiffs engaged in myriad rounds of meet and confers with respect to these discovery requests, including extended negotiations over search terms, custodians, and other issues.

+7. AXA did not respond to many key discovery requests without a fight.
 The parties filed 32 letters with the court pertaining to discovery issues, with over 900 pages of attachments.
 Plaintiffs' diligence was rewarded as during the discovery process, Plaintiffs uncovered key documents on liability issues, including contemporaneous emails between AXA personnel that Plaintiffs used to challenge the COI Increase.
 One of the hottest documents was an email describing AXA's decision to alter its mortality assumptions for the group impacted by the COI increase because, in the words of an AXA actuary describing the motivations of the architect of the COI increase (Dominique Baede), that was the group of policies that Mr. Baede "wants to hit."
 Dkt.
 492-21.
 This document-which was so hot that Mr. Baede lapsed into silence for several minutes when questioned about it by Class Counsel at his deposition-was not even produced in AXA's initial document production nor captured by AXA's search terms.
-The document was produced on June 17, 2018.
 The document came to light only after Class Counsel pressed for broader search terms and additional documents.
-Class Counsel also fought hard to obtain APL programming code with the archaic and complicated modeling that AXA used to devise its mortality assumptions.
+Class Counsel also fought hard to obtain the APL programming software - the archaic and complicated modeling that AXA used to devise its mortality assumptions.

-8. Plaintiffs also issued 26 subpoenas to relevant third parties, including AXA's actuarial consultants, financial advisors and reinsurers.
+8. Plaintiffs also issued numerous subpoenas to relevant third parties, including AXA's actuarial consultants, financial advisors and reinsurers.
 Plaintiffs obtained thousands of pages of valuable documents from these subpoenas, much of which had not already been produced by AXA.
 For example, Plaintiffs' subpoena of reinsurer Canada Life brought to light an AXA executive's phone call admitting that the COI increase was designed to "target minimally funded UL at higher issue ages and larger amounts."
 Dkt.
 495 at 83-84.
 After issuing a subpoena and filing a motion to compel, Plaintiffs also secured access to Milliman's MG-ALFA actuarial software and their experts attended multi-day training sessions from Milliman in order to use and understand the software.
 Securing access to and becoming proficient with MG-ALFA was critical as this software was used by AXA to model the COI Increase and was essential to allow Plaintiffs' experts to opine on the impropriety of the COI Increase.